QuTech-Delft/OpenQL/docs/platform_cc.rst

 hardware settings of the platform as shown below.
 These settings affect the scheduling of instructions.
 Please refer to :ref:`platform` for a full description and an example.

-This section describes parameters that occur in documentation or example files, but are not actually implemented.
+The following settings are not used by the CC backend:

 * hardware_settings/mw_mw_buffer
 * hardware_settings/mw_flux_buffer